How to Breed Paradise Fish

 Mating takes place repeatedly over the course of a few hours, usually at night.
-Between 500 and 1000 eggs are commonly produced.
-Once they are done mating, the male chases the female away from the nest; at this stage it is best to remove her.
-When my fish bred in a community tank, I the male kept the female away from the nest but she patrolled and outer "perimeter" and kept other fish at a distance from the male.
+Between 500 and 1,000 eggs are commonly produced.
+Once they are done mating, the male chases the female away from the nest; at this stage, it is best to remove her.
+When my fish bred in a community tank, the male kept the female away from the nest, but she patrolled an outer "perimeter" and kept other fish at a distance from the male.

 For a novice fish keeper who wants to experience what it's like to breed something more challenging than guppies, Paradise fish are an excellent place to start.
 One advantage over Siamese fighting fish is that the males are less aggressive to the females (or the females are better able to hold their own against overly aggressive males).
 Male Siamese fighters will harass a female (sometimes to death) if she is not ready to spawn.
 I have never observed a similar phenomenon with Paradise fish.

-There is one things to bear in mind before you try breeding Paradise fish - once a pair has successfully spawned, it can sometimes be a challenge to get them to stop.
+There is one thing to bear in mind before you try breeding Paradise fish: Once a pair has successfully spawned, it can sometimes be a challenge to get them to stop.